gr-grey/quartz/content/02-daily-rambling/Pure Vessel.md

 Hollow Knight is one of my favorite games.

 Pure Vessel is a character in the game.
-It was created with one purpose, to seal the infection (Radiance) that invaded everyone's mind, put them in a mindless, killing state.
+It was created with one purpose, to seal the infection (Radiance) that invades everyone's mind, puts them in a mindless, killing state.

 It was made by the White King (a God figure of the world), harnessing the power of the void.
 White Kind made a "vessel" out of the void.
 A vessel is an entity with a mask and kind of looks like a man.